 "Global demographics and economies require that we educate children from all sectors of society," Dalton said in the auditorium at Lady Margaret.

 "The great colleges and universities will be defined by how well they do in recruiting and graduating youth from low-income communities."

-Founded by Dalton in 1991, College For Every Student has aided about 100,000 students to date, with 25,000 at present supported through a collaboration of schools, businesses and colleges in 30 states and Ireland.
+Founded by Dalton in 1991, CFES has aided about 100,000 students to date, with 25,000 at present supported through a collaboration of schools, businesses and colleges in 30 states and Ireland.

 The program, in place at 800 kindergarten-through-grade-12 schools in the United States and 22 in Ireland through CFES's partnership with Trinity College, sees 95 percent of participants enter college, Dalton said.